jeanzii/NornNet/README.md

 - Add a user-facing privacy notice and an opt-out for logging.
 - Implement retention policy and a script to sweep/delete logs older than X days.

-#### Phase 5 — Deploy & Ops (optional)
+#### Phase 5 — Deploy & Ops

-- Provide a `docker-compose.yml` that brings up the Flask app and (optionally) a local model server for private mode.
-- Add a `Makefile` or simple shell scripts to build and run locally.
 - Add health checks, simple metrics (request counts, success/failure), and basic monitoring instructions.

 ---

-### 4. Task Breakdown for 6 Students (Public + Private AI tasks)
+### 4. Task Breakdown

-This plan maps student roles so the same team can implement either the quick public mode or the privacy-oriented private mode.
+This plan maps team roles to implement the privacy-oriented private mode.

-#### Pair 1 — Frontend (UI/UX)
+#### Frontend (UI/UX)

-- Student 1 (HTML & Structure): `index.html` — chat layout, message list, input form.
+- Team 1 (HTML & Structure): `index.html` — chat layout, message list, input form.
-- Student 2 (CSS & Interactivity): `style.css` and `main.js` — chat bubbles, responsive layout, DOM updates, optimistic UI.
+- Team 2 (CSS & Interactivity): `style.css` and `main.js` — chat bubbles, responsive layout, DOM updates, optimistic UI.

 Shared goal: Deliver a clean, usable chat UI with graceful error states.

-#### Pair 2 — Backend (Flask Core)
+#### Backend (Flask Core)

-- Student 3 (Server & Routing): `app.py` — create routes, session handling, simple persistence for sessions.
+- Team 3 (Server & Routing): `app.py` — create routes, session handling, simple persistence for sessions.
-- Student 4 (Request & Response Handling): Implement `/chat` logic that validates input, forwards to the connector, and returns JSON or streaming responses.
+- Team 4 (Request & Response Handling): Implement `/chat` logic that validates input, forwards to the connector, and returns JSON or streaming responses.

 Shared goal: Reliable, well-documented endpoints and simple persistence for conversation history.

-#### Pair 3 — AI Integration & Ops
+#### AI Integration & Ops

-- Student 5 (Public AI Connector & Model Research): Implement the Hugging Face connector, token management, request shaping, and tests.
-Research candidate models and tradeoffs.
-- Student 6 (Private AI & Security): Implement local/private model server wiring (Dockerfile, `docker-compose`), secure the endpoint (API key), manage secrets in `.env`, and implement logging & retention rules.
+- Team 5 (Private AI & Security): Implement local/private model server wiring and implement logging & retention rules.
 If hardware allows, tune for streaming and lower-latency inference.

-Shared goal: Provide two working connectors (Hugging Face + Private) and clear switching configuration for the Flask app.

 Optional extras for the team:

 - Add unit/integration tests for the connector code.
 - Add a small evaluation page that replays test prompts and shows model outputs side-by-side.
-- Add simple cost/latency telemetry so the team can compare public vs private modes.
+- Add simple cost/latency telemetry so the team can compare different models.

 ---

 Notes and safety:

-- When using public APIs, never commit tokens to the repository.
-Always use `.env` and add it to `.gitignore`.
 - For private hosting, pick a model size that fits your hardware.
 Quantized CPU models are great for demos and privacy.
 - Make privacy decisions explicit in the app UI (logging on/off, data retention).

 **Shared Goal**: Create an intuitive and attractive user interface.

-#### **Pair 2: The Backend Team (Flask Core)** ⚙️
+#### **Team 2: The Backend Team (Flask Core)** ⚙️

 This pair builds the server-side foundation of the application.

-- **Student 3 (Server & Routing)**: Set up the `app.py` file, initialize the Flask application, and create the routes for the home page (`/`) and the chat endpoint (`/chat`).
+- **Team 3 (Server & Routing)**: Set up the `app.py` file, initialize the Flask application, and create the routes for the home page (`/`) and the chat endpoint (`/chat`).
-- **Student 4 (Request & Response Handling)**: Implement the logic within the routes to handle incoming `POST` requests from the frontend.
+- **Team 4 (Request & Response Handling)**: Implement the logic within the routes to handle incoming `POST` requests from the frontend.
 Manage the data flow, ensuring that user input is correctly received and that responses are sent back in the proper JSON format.

 **Shared Goal**: Build a stable and reliable server that connects the frontend to the AI logic.

-#### **Pair 3: The AI Integration Team (API Connectors)** 🧠
+#### **Team 3: The AI Integration Team (API Connectors)** 🧠

 This pair focuses on the "smart" part of the chatbot.

-- **Student 5 (API Research & Logic)**: Research suitable conversational models on the Hugging Face Hub.
+- **Team 5 (API Research & Logic)**: Research suitable conversational models on the Hugging Face Hub.
 Write the core Python function that takes a user's message, formats it correctly, and sends it to the Hugging Face Inference API.
-- **Student 6 (Security & Data Parsing)**: Responsible for securely managing the Hugging Face API token using a `.env` file.
-They will also write the code to parse the complex JSON response from the API, extract the meaningful text, and handle potential errors (like if the API is down).

-**Shared Goal**: Successfully connect to the Hugging Face API and reliably retrieve AI-generated responses.

 ## Project Ideas